kuuuurt/ktor-client-oauth-feature/README.md

 1. Get the access token
     - Get it from your cache or somewhere where you can update the token
 2. How to refresh the token
-    - This function should get your new token update the token which `getToken` is using
+    - This function should get your new token then update the token which `getToken` is using

 ```kotlin
 HttpClient(yourEngine) {